 - transfers to and from a bare trustee

-- dutiable transactions that occur on the breakdown of a marriage or de facto relationship in certain circumstances
+- transfers of property that occur on the breakdown of a marriage or de facto relationship in certain circumstances

 - transactions that occur on the distribution of property under a will or on an intestacy